Armory Interface Example

 • IES textures

-Armory is completely free, royalty-free and its source code is fully available on Github.
+Armory3D is completely free, royalty-free and its source code is fully available on GitHub.
 Want to change something specific for your game with the game engine?
 It couldn't be more easy.
 You don't know how exactly something works and the documentation is unclear?
 You can easily look it up!
-Armory uses a permissive license; and compared to another well-known Blender game engine, your games aren't restricted by Blender's GNU GPL license.
+Armory3D uses a permissive license; and compared to another well-known Blender game engine, your games aren't restricted by Blender's GNU GPL license.